doc-bok/Butterflies/README.md

  into new butterflies within the world.

 Butterflies can be caught or released using a butterfly net.
 Once caught, they can be bottled and placed in the world as decorative objects.

 They can also be pinned to a piece of paper to create a scroll where you can look at the butterfly in detail.
+Unfortunately this kills the butterfly.
+These scrolls can also be placed around your world as decoration.

 If you want to breed the butterflies in this mod, then be sure to keep your cats away from them!